Ningreka/EV-Eye/README.md

 matlab -batch "pkg install -forge curvefit"
 ```

-#### PE of frame-based pupil segmentation & PE of event-based pupil tracking
+#### Evaluation of PE of frame-based pupil segmentation & PE of event-based pupil tracking
 Run the following codes to estimated the Euclidean distance in pixels between the estimated and manually marked groundtruth pupil centers, and the results  will be saved by default in folder `./EV_Eye_dataset/processed_data/Pixel_error_evaluation/frame` and `./EV_Eye_dataset/processed_data/Pixel_error_evaluation/event`, respectively.
 You can also find the results that we got before in those folders.
 ```
 ./matlab_processed/pe_of_frame_based_pupil_track.m